WHL’s Bumper Crop Leads Canada into Hlinka Gretzky Cup

 Bounce Back for WHL

-Regardless the result at the Hlinka Gretzky Cup, the WHL is well positioned for a bounce-back year at the 2019 NHL draft.
+Regardless of the result at the Hlinka Gretzky Cup, the WHL is well positioned for a bounce-back year at the 2019 NHL draft.

 For a league that has twice had 10 players picked in the first round and nine on four other occasions, the 2018 NHL draft was one to forget with only 20 total picks over seven rounds — 20 out of 217 selections.